IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 Use the `python_template.py` file as a starting point.

-See below snippet for an example of good documentation from TensorFlow codebase:
+See the below snippet for an example of good documentation from the TensorFlow
+codebase:

 ```python
 @keras_export(v1=['keras.__internal__.legacy.layers.average_pooling2d'])